chainer/chainer/docs/source/reference/static_graph.rst

 result in the wrong values being used during the backward pass.

-Recall that starting from the second iteration, a static chain will automatically switch from define-by-run to using a static schedule, if possible.
+Recall that starting from the second iteration, a static chain will automatically switch from define-by-run to running a static schedule, if possible.
 It does this using the schedules that were created from the define-by-run code during the first iteration.
 These can be considered "cached" schedules, and there will be one cached schedule for each time the define-by-run code was executed for a particular combination of input variable type signatures.

-Note that in some cases, even after the first iteration, it may not be possible to use a static schedule and the define-by-run code will need to be called again.
+Note that in some cases, even after the first iteration, it might not be possible to use a static schedule and the define-by-run code will need to be called.
 This can happen for example if the input variable types to a static chain change.
-It can also happen if a static chain is called more times in a single iteration than the number of cached schedules that are available.
+It can also happen if a static chain is called more times in a single iteration than the number of cached schedules that are currently available.
 For example, if a static chain is called 4 times during the first iteration and 7 times during the second iteration (such as in an RNN time slice that is unrolled a variable number of times each iteration), then only the first 4 calls of the chain during the second iteration will use static schedules and the remaining 3 calls will use define-by-run.
-Now, 7 cached static schedules will be avaialable and so define-by-run will only be used again if the chain is called more than 7 times during the same iteration.
+Now, 7 cached static schedules will be available and so define-by-run will only be used again if the chain is called more than 7 times during the same iteration.
 Similarly, if the mini-batch size changes at any point, the define-by-run code will need to be executed again if there are no available cached schedules.

-Note that since a distinct static schedule must be used for each call of a static chain during the same iteration, it is therefore necessary that a static chain somehow be informed when each iteration has completed so that it will know when it is safe to start reusing cached schedules again.
+Note that since a distinct static schedule must be used for each call of a static chain during the same iteration, it is therefore necessary that a static chain somehow be informed when a given iteration has completed so that it will know when it is safe to start reusing its cached schedules again.
-When training mode is active, we currently use the first call of ``backward()`` on the computation graph that includes the static chain to signal to the static chain that the forward pass has completed.
+When training mode is active, we currently use the first call of ``backward()`` on the computation graph to signal to the static chain that the forward pass has completed.
 The user may also manually inform the chain that the iteration has completed by calling ``end_forward()`` on the chain's schedule manager.
 A static chain will have a ``schedule_manager`` attribute once it has